Texas House considers child welfare bill that critics say discriminates

-AUSTIN, Texas (Reuters) - The Republican-dominated Texas House of Representatives is set to consider this week a measure affecting adoption and other child welfare services that its sponsor says would protect faith-based groups, but critics say could allow for discrimination based on religion or sexual orientation.
+AUSTIN, Texas, May 8 (Reuters) - The Republican-dominated Texas House of Representatives is set to consider this week a measure affecting adoption and other child welfare services that its sponsor says would protect faith-based groups, but critics say could allow for discrimination based on religion or sexual orientation.

 The bill has cleared a House committee, and a companion measure is under consideration in the state Senate.
 The clock is ticking on the measures, with the current legislative session set to expire at the end of May.